- Fiancé visa requirements

 Similar information relating to your partner and dependents will also need to be provided.

-The Fiance Visa costs £1,523 if you apply from abroad, and £1,033 if you apply from within the UK.
+The fiancé visa costs £1,538 if you apply from abroad, and £1,048 if you apply from within the UK.

-In order to avoid any unnecessary delays, it is important that you submit all necessary supporting documents in your portfolio of evidence.
-Also, it is crucial that you adhere to all necessary Home Office administrative standards when you complete the Fiance Visa application form.
+In order to avoid any unnecessary delays, when you apply for fiancé visa UK it is important that you submit all necessary supporting documents in your portfolio of evidence.
+Also, it is crucial that you adhere to all necessary Home Office administrative standards when you complete the fiancé visa application form.

-Our Manchester immigration lawyers are here to provide expert assistance with the Fiance Visa application.
-We can work with you to complete your application to the very highest standard, maximising your chances of securing your Fiance Visa.
+Our Manchester immigration lawyers are here to provide expert assistance with your fiancé visa application.
+We can work with you to complete your own fiance visa application to the very highest standard, maximising your chances of securing your fiancé visa.

-If your Fiance Visa is accepted, you will be granted permission to enter into the UK for up to six months.
-The visa is given under the assumption that you will get married within these six months to your UK resident partner and will abide by the conditions imposed on your immigration permission.
+If your fiancé visa application is accepted, you will be granted permission to enter into the UK for up to six months.
+The visa is given under the assumption that you will get married within these six months to your UK resident partner and will abide by the conditions imposed on your fiancé visa immigration permission.

 The same requirements will need to be fulfilled in order to be eligible for the extension, and there mustn’t have been any significant changes in your circumstances during the time you have spent in the UK.

-You will need to submit an adequate portfolio of evidence containing all necessary documents and information to support your Fiance Visa application.
+When you apply for a fiancé visa in the UK, you will need to submit an adequate portfolio of evidence containing all necessary documents and information to support your application.
 If you fail to demonstrate your eligibility, your application could be delayed or even rejected.

 If you believe that your application was unfairly rejected, you will have the option of challenging the Home Office’s decision.
 Your refusal letter will set out the reason/s why your application was rejected, and the options you have to challenge the Home Office’s decision.